luckyp71/go-gorillamux-gorm-pg/README.md

 </div>

-<p>This repository is an example on how to create RESTful web service using gorrila mux, gorm, and postgresql.
-The app consists of two models i.e. customer and email.
-Instead of putting those two models in a single model package, this example put them directly in a service layer.</p>
+<p>This repository is an example on how to create RESTful web service using Golang, Gorrila Mux, Gorm, and PostgreSQL.
+The app contains two models i.e. customer and contact.
+Each customer may have one or more contacts, so that this example will simulate one to many relationship using one of Golang's Object Relational Mappin (ORM) frameworks i.e. Gorm.

 <h3>Prerequisites</h3>
 <p>1. <a href="https://golang.org">Go</a></p>